optimusmoose/JAMSS/README.md

 **To run the program:**
 1) Download project
 2) Navigate to .../JAMSS/dist/
 3) Some OSs will allow the execution of the jar file with a double click (JAMSS.jar).
-For instance, on linux, right click the jar and select "run with Java" (or something like that).
+For instance, on linux, right click the jar and select "run with Java".
 4) Alternative: navigate a terminal to the .jar and execute: "java -jar JAMSS.jar"
 5) Optionally, specify how much RAM you want to dedicate to the run: "java -Xmx10g -jar JAMSS.jar" will allocate 10GB of RAM.